Welcome to another blogging income report of BforBloggers.

 2020 has been a crazy year.
 A lot of stuff happened amidst COVID-19 spread out.
 The pandemic put a halt on absolutely every industry, but one – Online marketing.

 So, I thought this is a good time to share my income and traffic report with you.

 I started this blog 2 and a half years back.
-BforBloggers, from the first month, has been a profitable venture for me.
+BforBloggers, from the very first month, has been a profitable venture for me.

-That’s because I didn’t start a as personal blog.
+That’s because I didn’t start a personal blog.
 I strived to make it a sustainable business since day one.

 I’m making great money online.
 Every month my income increased at an average of about 17% percent.

 Nothing changed for me until this month – July 2020.

 If you haven’t read the last report, you can do so here.